 West Side Pear Cider by Stacey Falls and Steve Schnaar

-This refreshing offering was made with gleaned backyard pears, run through our pedal- and hand-powered crusher and press.
-After pressing the juice, we added yeast, and later some tannins and acid to develop a more balanced flavor.
+This sweet pear cider, or perry, was made with gleaned backyard pears, pressed with our pedal- and hand-powered equipment.
+After extracting the juice, we added yeast, tannins and acid blend.
+We later sweetened it a little with xylitol.

 Loquat Seed Amaretto by Stacey Falls & Steve Schnaar

 Loquats are a very abundant urban fruit that, while popular in Asia, are more-often overlooked and underused here in Santa Cruz.
-Harvested primarily for its sweet flesh, the large seeds are usually discarded, but in this case were soaked first in grain alcohol, along with sugar, vanilla beans, rose petals, & lemon verbena.
+Harvested primarily for its sweet flesh, the large seeds are usually discarded, but in this case were dried and toasted, then soaked in grain alcohol with sugar, vanilla beans, rose petals, & lemon verbena.
 The seeds impart an almondy but slightly bitter flavor, yielding an amaretto-like liquor which is great for sipping, adding to coffee, or in mixed drinks.

-Tree Fruit Brandy Cocktail with Rhubarb-Cardamom Syrup by Stacey Falls and Steve Schnaar
+Tree Fruit Brandy Cocktail with Rosemary-Plum Syrup by Stacey Falls and Steve Schnaar

-Step up to the bar for this refreshing blend of bubbly water, mixed fruit brandy, and rhubarb-cardamom syrup.
-The syrup was made from surplus rhubarb from the garden, cooked down with spices and sugar.
+Step up to the bar for this refreshing blend of mixed fruit brandy, rosemary-plum simple syrup, mayer lemon juice, and bitters.
+Made with gleaned backyard fruit.

-Downtown Plum Soda by Stacey Falls and Steve Schnaar
+Plum Port by Stacey Falls & Steve Schnaar

 Water Kefir by Anne Berne